dokumentacion/planaria/use.md

 Just because everything is transparent doesn't mean everything must be public.
 Through various clever tricks you can build an "encrypted application".
 Here's an example:

-1. Build a Planaria Node
+1. Build a Planaria Node.
 2. Use encryption in certain parts of the code for the Planaria node.
 3. Publish the code publicly, but share the keys only with the stakeholders.

-The benefit of this approach is that it takes the best of both worlds (Transparent computing powered by Bitcoin + private computing powered by Encryption)
+The benefit of this approach is that it takes the best of both worlds (Transparent computing powered by Bitcoin + private computing powered by Encryption).

 1. **Auditable:** The "log" is transparent so the entire state transition history can be audited later if needed.
 2. **Private:** While the log is transparent, thanks to the encryption, nobody outside of the stakeholders group can see what the events in the log mean.
 It can only be interpreted by the stakeholders who hold the decryption keys.